ShumailaNoor/react-native/Day17_Task/readme.md

-# Complete JSON & API Learning Guide
+# Summary of Today's Learning

 This is a summary of what I learned today about **JSON** and **APIs**, along with hands-on coding practice.